Classification of the lunar surface pattern by AI architectures: Does AI see a rabbit in the Moon?: Result

-Assuming that people look at the Moon more frequently in the early evening compared with midnight or early morning, the results of the rabbit-face test may tell us one reason why the culture of the Moon rabbit exists in Asian countries while European culture tends to see a face in the Moon.
-As the CLIP’s classification shows, the probability of rabbit decreases as the area related to the rabbit’s face lies down.
-For ancient people who lived in the region at high latitude, it might be difficult to imagine the shape of a rabbit from the lunar pattern in the early evening.
-On the other hand, for people in lower latitudes, the lunar pattern might induce a rabbit’s shape without difficulty.
-As mentioned in the introduction, the oldest texts that mention the Moon rabbit are Indian literatures.
-The oldest Chinese test that says the Moon rabbit \textit{Chu ci} was also written in southern China.
-The fact that the oldest literatures about the Moon rabbit were written in the area at relatively lower latitudes is consistent with the CLIP test.
-In cultural anthropology, the origin of the Moon rabbit is usually related to the common meaning as a symbol.
-However, in addition to their behavior (similarity of dynamic patterns), CLIP’s classifications imply that the similarity of shapes between objects (i.e., static similarity) can also contribute to generation of our cultures.
+Assuming that people view the Moon more frequently in the early evening rather than at midnight or early morning, the results of the rabbit-face test may offer insight into why the Moon rabbit culture exists in Asian countries, while European culture tends to see a face in the Moon.
+As CLIP’s classification indicates, the probability of “rabbit” decreases as the area associated with the rabbit’s face lies down.
+For ancient people living at high latitudes, it may have been difficult to imagine a rabbit shape from the lunar pattern in the early evening.
+Conversely, for those at lower latitudes, the lunar pattern may readily suggest the shape of a rabbit.
+As mentioned in the introduction, the oldest texts mentioning the Moon rabbit are found in the Indian literatures.
+The oldest Chinese text that references the Moon rabbit, \textit{Chu ci}, was also written in southern China, \textit{Chu}.
+The fact that the earliest literatures about the Moon rabbit originate from areas at relatively lower latitudes is consistent with the results of the CLIP test.

+In cultural anthropology, the origin of the Moon rabbit is typically associated with its symbolism.
+However, in addition to the behavior (dynamic similarity) of the Moon and rabbit, CLIP’s classifications suggest that the similarity in shape (static similarity) between objects may also contribute to the formation of cultural symbols.